Tourist trap: China's surpluses may be bigger than thought

-LONDON Tales of Chinese tourist largesse providing a big boost to destination economies are legend.
+LONDON (Reuters) - Tales of Chinese tourist largesse providing a big boost to destination economies are legend.
 They may also be incorrect, with China's current account surpluses understated as a result.

 Anna Wong, a senior economist with the U.S. Federal Reserve, reckons the money spent overseas by Chinese tourists -- some $215 billion last year, according to one industry estimate -- is not all it is cracked up to be.